any-docs/css/content/reference/selectors/_colon_open/index.md

 #### CSS

-In the CSS, we set an {{cssxref("appearance")}} value of `none` on our `<select>` element to remove the default OS styling from the select box, and provide some basic styles of or own.
+In the CSS, we set an `appearance` value of `none` on our `<select>` element to remove the default OS styling from the select box, and provide some basic styles of or own.
 Most notably, we set an {{glossary("SVG")}} background image of a down arrow on the right-hand side — users tend to recognize `<select>` elements by the down arrow, so it is a good idea to include it.

-We then set some {{cssxref("padding")}} on the surrounding {{htmlelement("label")}} element, and a transparent border to keep the layout consistent when we later add a colored border to it.
+We then set some `padding` on the surrounding {{htmlelement("label")}} element, and a transparent border to keep the layout consistent when we later add a colored border to it.

 ```css
 select {